FernandoLpz0911/CS351-T18-Group-Project/README.md

 # Idea Finalization

 **From 5 project ideas you have above, please choose one of the project that you are going with for the rest of the semester.
 Explain why you are going with that project**
+We will try to do the idea we had for Track 1: Tackling Generative AI Consequences with a program that allows AI image model trainers to determine if the datasets they have prepared contain unathorized IP material based of a SHA key fingerprint system.

+This project could be useful to change the current paradigmn of model training by allowing the IP owners to explicity define what media they own is allowed for AI training, if at all.

+Legally this may not have an effect (the legal situation is still being determined), but this will provide owners of IP a way to demonstrate to the public if a model trainer ignored their requests.

+Another use is that this could be used to catalog material deemed safe for AI image training, and could become a building block for future AI image models that attempt to respect the interests of the IP creators.
+Imagine an AI image model that is trained only on material that was given the green flag to do so, and making it the norm.
+This would be evidence that we can have AI models that will work even without needing unahtorized copyrighted material.

 # Extra Credit (Only do this if you are done with Idea Finalization)